 Vinyl Deck Addition – Best Return on Investment

 Unless you’re planning on staying in your current home indefinitely, you’ll want to know how much of a renovation investment you can possibly recoup when you sell your home.
 Fortunately, installing a vinyl deck addition is one of the top renovations you can invest in – keep reading to find out what Tuff Industries discovered.

 National Data Comparison

 Looking at the national data collected at Remodeling, you can view and sort the various types of remodeling projects.
 The point is to find out which projects offer the best return on investment.
 Of course, if you absolutely need to complete a reno it can be useful to know whether you’re better off with a minor or major remodel before beginning.

-Tip: You can view the data for your own state for an even more accurate idea of the types of return on investment you can expect from your renovation project.
+Tip: You can view the data for your own state for an even more accurate idea of returns.

 Mid Range or Upscale – Which offers a better return?

 It’s interesting to note that renovations differ in returns on investment depending on materials used.
 This information can certainly come in handy when you are budgeting.
 For example, a mid-range roofing replacement offers a 63% return on average $18,488 investment.
 Meanwhile, an upscale replacement of $33,880 returns only 60%.
 While that’s only a 3% different on investment return, it’s over $7500 that you don’t recoup when you sell.

 When it comes to vinyl decks, you can get a better return with better materials, but you are looking at a higher investment.

 Digging into Vinyl Deck Renovation Data

-The data for return on investment with a new deck addition (we’re assuming that replacing an existing deck must, at the very least, offer a similar return) varies based on material used, as well as whether mid range or upscale components are used.
+The data for return on investment with a new deck addition (we’re assuming that replacing an existing deck must offer a similar return) varies.
+The costs are based on the materials used, as well as whether mid-range or upscale components are purchased.
 Here’s the breakdown: